Jobi McAnuff

 Joel Joshua Frederick Melvin "Jobi" McAnuff (born 9 November 1981) is a former footballer.
 He was predominantly a winger but he has also played as an occasional central midfielder.
-Since his retirement he has worked as a Pundit.
+Since his retirement he has worked as a pundit.

 He began his career at Wimbledon, making over 100 appearances for the club before brief spells at West Ham United and Cardiff City.
 McAnuff joined Crystal Palace in 2005, spending two years there before moving again, this time to Watford before joining Reading in 2009.
 He was appointed captain in 2011 and went on to make over 200 appearances in all competition for the Royals.
 Prior to Reading's promotion to the Premier League in 2011–12 he had spent his entire career playing in England's second tier, amassing over 400 league appearances.
 He joined Leyton Orient in 2014.

 Born in London, McAnuff has represented Jamaica, his father's country of birth, at international level.
 He made his debut in May 2002 although his next appearance did not come until nearly eleven years later in February 2013.
 He was part of their squads which won the 2014 Caribbean Cup and competed at the 2015 Copa América.

 Club career

 Early career

 Born in Edmonton, London, McAnuff made his professional debut in the 2001–02 season with First Division side Wimbledon.
 He played 104 games and scored 15 goals for the club, staying until Wimbledon's last season, 2003–04.
 In March 2003, Portsmouth manager Harry Redknapp agreed a deal to bring McAnuff and teammate Nigel Reo-Coker to the south coast club in preparation for their first Premiership season.
 Financial problems resulted in the player remaining at Wimbledon despite having already signed contracts with Portsmouth.

-In the January 2004 transfer window, with Wimbledon now in administration, West Ham manager Alan Pardew signed McAnuff for West Ham United joining fellow former Wimbledon players, Nigel Reo-Coker, and Adam Nowland.
-He played only 14 games for the club, scoring 1 goal against Crewe.
-To generate funds for future transfers Pardew was forced to sell McAnuff and on 12 August 2004 he joined Cardiff City for a fee of £250,000 and was a virtual ever-present in his first year at the club.
+In the January 2004 transfer window, with Wimbledon now in administration, West Ham manager Alan Pardew signed McAnuff for West Ham United joining fellow former Wimbledon players, Nigel Reo-Coker and Adam Nowland.
+He played only 14 games for the club, scoring one goal against Crewe.
+To generate funds for future transfers Pardew was forced to sell McAnuff and on 12 August 2004, he joined Cardiff City for a fee of £250,000 and was virtually ever-present in his first year at the club.
 He made his debut against Ipswich Town, scoring his first goal against his former side West Ham United during a 4–1 win.
 He played 48 games and scored 3 goals and picked up numerous player of the month awards.
 With Cardiff in financial difficulty, McAnuff left the club at the end of the 2004–05 season to join Crystal Palace for a fee of around £600,000.